whodidthis/yesql/README.md

 yesql
 =====

-In appreciation of the real [Yesql](https://github.com/krisajenkins/yesql)].
+In appreciation of the real [Yesql](https://github.com/krisajenkins/yesql).
 This is just a library you can insert sql queries to places with at compile time.

 sql_query!
 =====

-The `sql_query!` macro will search given file for given query by its name and slot that in. **Don't forget to terminate the sql queries!**
+The `sql_query!` macro will search given file for given query by its name and slot that in. **Don't forget to terminate the sql queries with a semicolon!**

-src/users.sql
+*src/users.sql*
 ```sql
 -- name: find_user
 SELECT *